- CRM/SFA/MA

 | 1.
 Data Quality Management | Challenges in data quality management may arise, such as data entry errors, the creation of duplicate records, and delays in data updates. |

 | 2.
-Utilization of Reports and Analytics | If data obtained from the system cannot be used to generate effective reports or perform analysis, the scope of its utilization may be limited. |
+Utilization of Reports and Analytics | If data obtained from the system cannot be utilized for effective reporting and analysis, the scope of its application may be limited. |

 | 3.
 System Improvements and Updates | If system improvements and updates are not performed appropriately, new features and enhancements may go unused, potentially reducing the overall effectiveness of the system. |